Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 10. [Contact](#contact)

 ## Data Model
-We are provided with 3 different data tables, namely dim_date, electric_vehicle_sales_by_makers, and electric_vehicle_sales_by_state, and also shown in entity relationship diagram (ERD) below:
+We are provided with 3 different data tables, namely dim_date, electric_vehicle_sales_by_makers, and electric_vehicle_sales_by_state, and also shown in an entity relationship diagram (ERD) below:

 **ERD** ![ERD](https://github.com/satishsangwan/Electric-Vehicle-Analysis/blob/main/images/ERD_RC12.png)